mars0i/pasta/doc/notes/functionalMASON.md

 parameters.
 So you have to have a whole bunch of boilerplate for each parameter you want accessible through the GUI.

+Or just write SimState in Java. :-(

-SimState provides step() and start(), but you can use GUIState's intead, which will call the SimState's scheduler, for example.
+(SimState provides step() and start(), but you can use GUIState's intead, which will call the SimState's scheduler, for example.)